Driver accreditation for large or small passenger vehicles

 Taxi driver training providers

-Training for access taxi Drivers is provided by Adelaide Access Taxis.
+Training for access taxi drivers is provided by the Taxi Council of South Australia (TCSA).

 Small passenger vehicle, country taxis

 There is no minimum training requirement for country taxis, chauffeur and special purpose vehicles or rideshare driver accreditation.

 Along with the other requirements for driver accreditation, a motorcycle operator must successfully complete the commercial operator motorcycle course.